quicwg/base-drafts/draft-ietf-quic-transport.md

 with an existing connection, or - for servers - potentially create a new connection.

-Packets that can be associated with an existing connection are handled according to the current state of that connection.
-Packets are associated with existing connections using connection ID if it is present; this might include connection IDs that were advertised using NEW_CONNECTION_ID ({{frame-new-connection-id}}).
+Host handle packets that can be associated with an existing connection according to the current state of that connection.
+Short form packets without connection IDs, and long-form packets for connections that have incomplete cryptographic handshakes, are associated with an existing connection using the tuple of source and destination IP addresses and ports.
+Other packets are associated with existing connections using connection ID the connection ID in the header; this might include connection IDs that were advertised using NEW_CONNECTION_ID ({{frame-new-connection-id}}).
-Packets without connection IDs and long-form packets for connections that have incomplete cryptographic handshakes are associated with an existing connection using the tuple of source and destination IP addresses and ports.

 Clients SHOULD discard any packet that cannot be associated with an existing connection.
 Discarded packets MAY be logged for diagnostic or security